Southern African Large Telescope

 All RSS sensitivity calculations for planning observations should be done with the newest version of the RSS Simulator.
-PIs are warned that the RSS throughput below 400 nm is not nearly as good as expected.
+PIs are warned that the RSS throughput below 400 nm is currently not as good as expected, the reason is not known.
 See Section 4.3 and Figure 5. for more information.
 All current information on both the telescope and instrument throughput based on recent measurements is incorporated into the RSS Simulator.

 Central λ (nm)

 Table 11: Guideline RSS sensitivities in the middle of the ranges of the gratings.
 See Figure 6 for available ranges.
 The RSS Simulator tool should be used for more detailed calculations.

 We also draw to the attention of RSS users that the current RSS Simulator may have inaccuracies up to 3–4 nm in its wavelength range predictions.
 The Simulator model is being updated, and it is hoped that a more accurate model will be available by Phase 2.
 However, at this stage, PIs are urged not to trust e.g. the CCD gap and edge locations to better than ±3 nm accuracy.

 The RSS auto-guider is routinely used for almost all RSS observations.
 Unfortunately, its sensitivity is limited to rather bright guide stars.
 The practical limit is V ~ 16 mag with 16.5 mag possible in good seeing.
 This is usually not a problem for long-slit work, but can be an issue for MOS and Fabry-Perot where the available field for selecting a guide star is much more restricted.